geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 On Nexus One, the operation voids the warranty and is irreversible.

-On Nexus S, Xoom, and Galaxy Nexus, the bootloader can be locked back with
+On Nexus S, Nexus S 4G, Xoom, and Galaxy Nexus, the bootloader can be locked back with

     $ fastboot oem lock